Official website of Barbara DeMarco-Barrett, Author, Radio Show Host, and more…

 Jeff Fleishman is foreign and national editor at the Los Angeles Times.
 Previously, he was a senior writer on film, art and culture.
 A 2002 Nieman fellow at Harvard University, Fleishman was a Pulitzer Prize finalist in feature writing.
 A longtime foreign correspondent, he served as bureau chief for The Times in Cairo and Berlin, and was previously based in Rome for the Philadelphia Inquirer.
 He has been a finalist for the Goldsmith Prize for Investigative Reporting and a finalist for the Center for Public Integrity’s Award for Outstanding International Investigative Reporting.
 He is the author of three novels: “My Detective,” “Shadow Man” and “Promised Virgins: A Novel of Jihad.”

 We are now podcast-only.
-You can find Writers on Writing on iTunes, Stitcher, Amazon, and Spotify.
-If you want to be assured of not missing a show, subscribe to Writers on Writing on iTunes or wherever you get your podcasts.
+You can find Writers on Writing on Apple Podcasts, Stitcher, Amazon, and Spotify.
+If you want to be assured of not missing a show, subscribe to Writers on Writing on Apple Podcasts or wherever you get your podcasts.
 When a show is podcast, it will land in your library.